vincekurtz/drake_ddp/README.md

 The `drake-visualizer` must be running to view the generated trajectories.
 Further parameters can be found in each python script.

-Code for running iLQR over arbitrary discrete-time Drake `System` objects is provided in `ilqr.py`.
+Code for running iLQR over arbitrary discrete-time Drake `System` objects is provided in [`ilqr.py`](ilqr.py).

 ### No Contact

-These examples are simple benchmark control systems. iLQR can be compared with the direct transcription method for each of these examples: see the parameters in each example script for details.
+These examples are simple benchmark control systems. iLQR can be compared with the direct transcription method for each of these examples: see the parameters in each python script for details.

-#### Pendulum
-`pendulum.py`: simple swing-up control of an inverted pendulum.
+[`pendulum.py`](pendulum.py): simple swing-up control of an inverted pendulum.

 ![](images/pendulum.gif)

-#### Acrobot
-`acrobot.py`: swingup control of an underactuated acrobot.
+[`acrobot.py`](acrobot.py): swingup control of an underactuated acrobot.
 Performs 50 receding-horizon resolves in the spirit of model predictive control (MPC).

 ![](images/acrobot.gif)

-#### Cart-Pole
-`cart_pole.py`: stabilize a cart-pole system around the upright operating point.
+[`cart_pole.py`](cart_pole.py): stabilize a cart-pole system around the upright operating point.

 ![](images/cart_pole.gif)